Empire Records Shop was located on the edge of “The Strip” at 52nd and Market Streets.

 I met Jimmy around 1946 when I was with Luis Russell and we played the Earle Theater in Philadelphia.
 A lot of the big bands would come through the Earle.
 We stayed at the Douglas Hotel, which was in South Philly.
 That was the hotel where a lot of the big black bands stayed.

 The building is still there.
 The historical marker out front notes that Billie Holiday lived there when she was in town.

 The Douglass Hotel, now renamed 1409 Hotel, was not just a place to lay one’s head.
 The legendary Showboat was located in the basement.

 After the Showboat, the space became the Bijou Café.
 Grover Washington, Jr. recorded live from the Bijou Café in 1977.

 The basement of 1409 Lombard Street was a magical space.

 The Bijou Café opened on October 4, 1972.
 The club was in the former location of the legendary Showboat.
 The Bijou hosted such jazz greats as Miles Davis, Charles Mingus and Bill Evans.
 Grover Washington, Jr. recorded “Live at the Bijou” in May 1977.

-In the 1970s and early ‘80s, the Bijou was Philadelphia’s premier showcase for up-and-coming artists, including Barry Manilow, Angela Bofill, U2 and Prince who performed here in 1979.
+In the 1970s and early ‘80s, the Bijou was Philadelphia’s premier showcase for up-and-coming artists, including Barry Manilow, Angela Bofill and U2.